Code to use in ruby

 %p= @message

-But to say hello to the contents of @message use
+to the contents of @message

 #container